 October 24, 2022

 Applicants to the online Master of Science should submit the following:

 Your resume should provide an extensive overview of relevant academic, work and other experience.

 Sealed official transcripts from all postsecondary institutions you have attended, including any community college coursework, must be sent to the address below.
-When using an ordering system online for hard-copy delivery, be sure to select “The University of Southern California – Design@USC” in any drop-down menu.
-The program name “Design@USC” must be in the title for the transcript to be sent to the right office.
+When using an ordering system online for hard-copy delivery, be sure to select “The University of Southern California – USC MSIDBT” in any drop-down menu.
+The program name “MSIDBT” must be in the title for the transcript to be sent to the right office.

 If the option to send transcripts electronically is available, you should specify that they be sent to email@example.com, as this will expedite the delivery and the completion of the application.